PhiLFitters/kafe2/doc/src/parts/installation.rst

 .. meta::
-   :description lang=en: kafe - a general, Python-based approach to fit a
+   :description lang=en: kafe2 - a Python-package for fitting parametric
-      model function to two-dimensional data points with correlated uncertainties in both dimensions
+                         models to several types of data with
    :robots: index, follow